-Parameters that contain an object key are displayed as a link.
+Parameters that contain an object key are displayed as a link in the parameter view.

 - You can display the objects by clicking on the link or using the Show object properties context menu. - Use the Open in Object Browser context menu item to start the Object Browser and display the object. - For object keys that refer to a synchronization project, use the Open in Synchronization Editor context menu item to start the Synchronization Editor and load the synchronization project.